 - Preheat oven to 350 degrees.
 Line a 6-cup jumbo cupcake pan plus three more with jumbo cupcake liners (three will be empty).

-- Mix the dry ingredients (flour, baking soda, salt, cocoa, sugar) in a medium bowl.
+- Mix the dry ingredients (flour, baking soda, baking powder, kosher salt, cocoa powder, and both sugars) in a medium bowl.
 Set aside.

-- In a separate small bowl, mix together the buttermilk, egg, and vanilla.
+- In a separate small bowl, mix together the buttermilk, eggs, vanilla extract, and canola oil.
 Add to dry ingredients.
-Melt butter and add to mixture, along with the hot water.
-Stir until just combined.
+Heat water in microwave until HOT, and than add to the mixture, stirring to combine.

-- For the filling, combine the sugar, egg, salt, and cream cheese in a medium sized bowl.
-Add chocolate chips and combine.
+- For the filling, combine the cream cheese, salt, sugar, and egg in a medium bowl.
+Add chocolate chips and combine again.

 - Bake for 22-25 minutes or until toothpick comes out clean when inserted.
+Be careful to NOT over-bake!
 Remove cupcakes to baking racks to cool.

 For the buttercream frosting:

 - Using a handheld mixer, beat the butter until creamy, about two minutes.
-Add powdered sugar, half and half, and vanilla, and mix on high speed for two more minutes, until nice and fluffy.
+Add powdered sugar, half and half, vanilla extract, and salt – and mix again for another minute or two, until nice and fluffy.
+(If frosting is too firm, add a couple extra drops of half and half.
+If it's too thin, add a bit more powdered sugar.)

 - If you make regular sized cupcakes, this recipe will make approximately 12 cupcakes.
 Baking time should be decreased as well.